-Last Updated on May 22, 2023
+Last Updated on Oktober 23, 2024

 If you want to be socially successful online, you need to follow the same rules as you do offline

 We hear the terms „online community“ and „social networks“ quite often.
-The temptation is to think these are so much different than any other community or ways of socialising.
+The temptation is to think these are so much different than any other community or way of socialising.
 They certainly seem to have morphed into something different.
 The underlying rules of social interaction, however, haven’t.

 Think of it in the same way that there is no real „digital marketing“ – there is only good marketing that incorporates digital or bad marketing which does not.
 If you want to be socially successful online, you need to follow the same rules as you do offline.